 Side note: This test was done in 2006.
 Labs change their reference ranges at times and different laboratories use different reference ranges.
 One lab will tell you something is “normal” while another will tell you it is too low or too high.
 This is a complicating aspect of lab results that few people are aware of and I feel it is worth mentioning.
 The same is true of lab techs who read images.
 Studies have been done and confirmed that a same technician reading the same image on a different day will give a different reading of the image.
 Get second and third opinions from professionals at different locations and who have extremely different affiliations.
 Their affiliations will alter their understanding and the information that they offer you.

 Another side note worth mentioning.
 The lab results indicate I am 20 years old.
 I was actually 36 at the time.
 I called the lab to verify these were my results and not someone else’s.
 I share this because it is important to verify personal information is accurate.
 Reference ranges are sometimes different based on age, gender, ethnicity or something else.
-If the lab has incorrectly entered personal information then your results are likely to have even higher than normal false positive or false negative ratio than they normally do.
+If the lab has incorrectly entered personal information then results may be false incorrect.
 If your results don’t feel right then make sure to be retested.
 And be sure the retest is done by a different laboratory if possible.

 As I looked at the test results and saw the articles, thoughts were racing through my mind.
 Selenium may be part of the problem – not the solution.
 Dangerous information was being made main stream media.
 People were possibly taking selenium with the belief that it was helping their body remove the mercury when in fact it may have been creating the problem.
 It was pure negligence on the part of the authors.
 It was scary.